Numbers in German: How to count

 Up until 20, German numbers are fairly similar to their English translations: ten = zehn, fifteen = fünfzehn.
 But from 21 onwards, things change a bit.

 In English, we say “twenty-one,” but in German, it’s einundzwanzig (literally “one and twenty”).
-This pattern continues for most numbers.
+This composition remains so for most numbers.

 twenty-one (21)